CurtCalledBurt/CurtCalledBurt.github.io/_posts/2019-10-24-Predicting-ratings-on-a-boardgame.md

 ---
 layout: post
-title: Visualizations in Machine Learning
+title: Visualizations of Machine Learning
 subtitle: The Wrong Way and then the Right Way
 image: /img/BoardGamePostImage.png
 ---